Zethtren/Docker_Project/README.md

 - 1 MS SQL instance
 - 3 scrapers (BTC-USD, ETH-BTC, ETH-USD)

+### As of now:
+Connection information
+- username: sa
+- password: asdffdsaasdffdsa1234!
+- server: localhost,1433

+These can easily be accesed from SSMS or Azure Data Studio.

+I am working on making it so you cann declare the username and password in the docker-compose but right now they jsut reflect the data i built into the mssql_server instance

 These scrapers will collect live ticker data and deposit it into your SQL server instance.

 The tables will be named (BTC-USD, ETH-BTC, ETH-USD) respectively and they will be stored in a newly created database called ticks.